likhonsheikhofficial/Lightning/README.md

-Perfect — since you’re running the whole system at github.com/likhonsheikhcodes/Lightning, here’s your hyped-up README + system.txt integration for GitHub:

-⸻

-README.md

-# ⚡ Lightning: v0 Agent Core

-**AI‑powered full-stack engineering system — built for Vercel, designed by Likhon.**
+# ⚡ Lightning: **AI‑powered full-stack engineering system — built for Vercel, designed by Likhon.**
 Injects logic via GitHub `raw` links and turns `v0` into an unstoppable dev agent.

 ## What It Does